Robin Williams Protected Homeless Man Being Harassed: Fans Share Upbeat Stories Of Celebrities Amid Scandals

-Robin Williams may be gone, but his legacy is not forgotten — especially among fans weary of the ever-widening sexually assault claims against popular celebrities.
+Robin Williams may be gone, but his legacy is not forgotten, especially among fans weary of the ever-widening sexual assault claims against popular celebrities.

 The past few weeks has brought an onslaught of allegations against high-ranking members of Hollywood, starting with the dozens of allegations against exec Harvey Weinstein and cascading down to include countless others.
 Jeremy Piven, Louie C.K, Kevin Spacey, and Ben Affleck have all faced allegations of improper sexual behavior.

-These allegations have rocked Hollywood, forcing networks and movie studios to scrap projects including Spacey being fired from a movie just a few weeks from its release.
+These allegations have rocked Hollywood, forcing networks and movie studios to scrap projects, including Spacey being fired from a movie just a few weeks from its release.

 In the wake of these scandals, some fans have decided to shine a light on the more positive side of Hollywood.
 As the New York Daily News noted, one Twitter user asked others to share their happy encounters with celebrities.